Ljubiša Stamenković: Sevojno and Sloboda Užice (2008–2014): Most successful period

 Stamenković returned to the club in which he had his biggest success, Sevojno which also played in the Serbian First League, just so he could make the biggest success in history of the club, entering a Cup final, on the way beating Serbian giants Red Star and thus achieved UEFA Europa League qualifications.
 In the league, however, they were not that successful and finished 7th, 4 points behind promotion.

 The following season club started in the UEFA Europa League qualification where his second division club knocked out Lithuanian side FBK Kaunas, but next rival, French Lille were too strong and they lost 4–0 on aggregate.
 However, this season the club achieved promotion finishing 2nd in the First League and thus achieving the joy of playing in the highest rank of Serbian football.

 That summer (2010) Sevojno and Sloboda Užice have merged.
 In his first full season in the elite rank Sloboda finished in 6th place and again being successful in the Serbian Cup reaching the semi-finals, but losing to Vojvodina 3–1 on aggregate.

 In the 2011–12 season the club finished 5th and didn't achieve the Europa League qualifications on goal difference.
 That was also the highest ranking in the history of the club.

 The 2012–13 season was the same as they finished 5th again.

 On 26 October 2013, Stamenković coached his 100th SuperLiga game with Sloboda, against Javor at home.
 However, Sloboda lost 1–0.

 On 6 November 2013, Stamenković, alongside Milovan Rajevac, was selected to be the head coach of the media selection team that would play Serbia national football team in a revival match in Užice.
 Media selected Stamenković because he is the longest serving coach in the Serbian SuperLiga and the first person to be in charge of a club for 100 games in the Serbian SuperLiga.
 Media selection team lost 2–0.

 On 23 November 2013, Stamenković coached his 200th game since joining the club in 2008.
 Sloboda lost 4–1 to Red Star Belgrade.
 On 26 April 2014, Sloboda lost 4–0 to Jagodina at home, this being their biggest defeat at home under Stamenković.
 In the final round of the 2013–14 season, Sloboda lost to Voždovac 1–0 at home, and finished in 16th place therefore being relegated.
 At the end of the season Stamenković left Sloboda after four years with the club.

-He managed FK Borac Čačak in the 2015–16 Serbian SuperLiga season.
+He was appointed manager of Napredak Kruševac in May 2015 and managed FK Borac Čačak in the 2015–16 Serbian SuperLiga season.